awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 To edit *tag keys*, you need to delete the tag key and then add a new tag key\.
 For more information, see [Deleting Tags](#delete-tag) and [Adding Tags](#add-tag)\.

-**Minimum permissions**
-To edit tag values on tags that are attached to accounts, you must have the following permissions:
+To edit tag values on tags that are attached to accounts, you need permission to run the following actions:
-`organizations:ListTagsForResource`
++ `organizations:ListTagsForResource`
-`organizations:TagResource`
++ `organizations:TagResource`

 **To edit a tag value for a tag on an account in your organization \(console\)**